 Dopamine during limerence follows the reward prediction error model established by Wolfram Schultz: the signal fires most intensely when outcomes are uncertain.
 In early romance, every interaction carries uncertainty.
 Will they respond?
 Do they feel the same way?
 What will happen next?
 Each positive response generates a prediction error spike that produces the subjective experience of falling — the swooping, electric quality that people describe as “chemistry.”
 This is not a measure of compatibility.
 It is a measure of uncertainty.
 The brain is doing exactly what it does with any unpredictable reward source: generating massive motivational energy to pursue it.

 Simultaneously, serotonin levels decrease during limerence, producing the obsessive thinking that characterizes new love — a neurochemical shift that, when sustained into the bonding phase, can contribute to the patterns that turn marriages sexless.
-Donatella Marazziti’s research at the University of Pisa found that serotonin transporter levels in people experiencing early romantic love were indistinguishable from those in patients with obsessive-compulsive disorder (Marazziti et al., 1999).
+Donatella Marazziti‘s research at the University of Pisa found that serotonin transporter levels in people experiencing early romantic love were indistinguishable from those in individuals with obsessive-compulsive activation patterns (Marazziti et al., 1999).
 The person you cannot stop thinking about is not on your mind because the connection is uniquely profound.
 They are on your mind because your serotonin system is operating in a state that makes intrusive, repetitive thoughts about a specific stimulus neurologically inevitable.

 In my practice, I consistently observe that the couples most vulnerable to subsequent failure are those whose limerence phase was most intense.
 The neurochemical high was so pronounced that its normalization — which is biologically inevitable — registers as catastrophic loss rather than natural transition.
 They spent the dopamine phase believing they had found something rare, when what they had found was a normally functioning reward prediction system operating at high amplitude.
 The higher the amplitude, the more devastating the perceived loss when it normalizes.